-The Degree of Bachelor of Veterinary Medicine & Surgery is governed by Resolutions of the University Court.
-The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 606, which at the time of going to print is in draft form, are as follows:
+The Degree of Bachelor of Veterinary Medicine & Surgery is governed by Resolutions of the University Court which came into effect on 1 September 2008.
+The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 606 are as follows:

-- The Degree of Bachelor of Veterinary Medicine & Surgery (BVMS) may be awarded by the University of Glasgow in the Faculty of Veterinary Medicine (the Faculty) as Degree in such designations as may be prescribed by Regulations. - 2.
-The award of the Degree shall be governed by the Generic Undergraduate Regulations which are governed by Resolution No. 582 of the University Court. - 3.
-The Senate may make supplementary regulations governing the award of the Degree which are subject to the approval of the University Court these shall be as stated under 'Regulations' below.
+- 1. The Degree of Bachelor of Veterinary Medicine & Surgery (BVMS) may be awarded by the Senate of the University of Glasgow in the Faculty of Veterinary Medicine (the Faculty) as a Degree in such designations as may be prescribed by Regulations. - 2.
+The award of the Degree shall be governed by Resolution No. 582 "Generic Regulations for the award of Degrees gained by the successful completion of Undergraduate Programmes", which came into effect on and from 1 September 2008 together with such Supplementary Regulations as are contained in this Resolution No 606 "Degree of Bachelor of Veterinary Medicine & Surgery".
+The Supplementary Regulations are set out in the Schedule of Regulations attached to this Resolution. - 3.
+The early exit awards of Certificate of Higher Education (Animal Health), Diploma of Higher Education (Animal Health), and Bachelor of Animal Health (BAH) are also included in the Regulations.